|Arrival at CDG T2||Get to Train Station||Station Photos||Money, Left Luggage|

 - seating / waiting area for Grandes Lignes / TGV trains departing CDG Airport train station on left side

-- Green train ticket machines: Paris and suburbs city trains (tickets for Paris RER, Paris Metro, Transilien)
+- Green train ticket machines (now white & blue): Paris and suburbs city trains (tickets for Paris RER, Paris Metro, Transilien)

-- Yellow train ticket machines: TGV / SNCF and other highspeed/normal speed intercity trains (Thalys, Lyria, Eurostar, ICE, Intercities, Corail, etc.)
+- Yellow train ticket machines (now white & black): TGV / SNCF and other highspeed/normal speed intercity trains (Thalys, Lyria, Eurostar, ICE, Intercities, Corail, etc.)

 - Blue train ticket machines (now white & blue): same as green machines – RER B tickets, Paris Metro, Versailles, Disneyland, etc.

 - Red machines are food vending machines for snacks and hot & cold drinks

 - Overhead departures video screen showing next RER B trains departing to Paris (there will be other screens with green background for TGV intercity trains)

 - Paris RER train ticket office at extreme right, selling Paris Metro / RER tickets, Navigo Day pass, Ticket Mobilis, Navigo Decouverte, Navigo Easy, Paris Visite

 Money, Information, Left Luggage – at CDG Terminal 2

 A full service HSBC bank is available at CDG T2 train station (barely visible on right side of below photo).
 You may wish to withdraw some Euro cash notes from the HSBC bank machine or exchange money from the clerk.
 If you have non-smart-chip/PIN-protected credit cards, they generally won’t work with the automated ticket machines.
 Thus you’ll need Euro cash to buy your tickets from the ticket office.
 The automated train ticket vending machines don’t take Euro cash notes, only coins.
 There is now a change machine in the CDG Airport train station, accepting 10 & 20 euro notes and producing one/two euro coins.
 The bill change machine is in the middle of the train ticket machines.